 Its historical as well as environmental setup, made this island quite an unusual place.
 Nature could be preserved thanks to a curious series of events, which got her the eerie name of Devil’s Island.

 Parco Nazionale del Vesuvio

-Located in Campania, this park isof great geological and historical interest.
+Located in Campania, just outside of Naples, this park isof great geological and historical interest.
 The park was chiefly created to preserve and protect one of the most beautiful and known active volcanos in the world, the Vesuvius.

 Parco Nazionale dell'Appennino Lucano - Val d'Agri - Lagonegrese

 This is National Park has been established in 2007, the last one in Italy.
 It's in the Basilicata region and it is divided in 3 areas, according to the degree of urbanization.
 It is rich in forests and as fauna it boasts wolves, wild boars and otters.
 Grumentum is an archaeological park, called the "Pompeii Lucana", that in 207 b.C. stopped Hannibal and today has interesting ruins and a roman amphitheatre that in summer becomes an open-air theatre.